Glentunnel: 2000–2010

 On 18 June 2003, the Glentunnel Community Hall was set alight, causing major damage.
 The Malvern Record reports: "At approximately 2.15am on Wednesday the 18th of June the alarm was raised to a fire at the Glentunnel Hall.
 The call was made by a person travelling through to Invercargill.

 When units arrived on the scene the fire had a good hold on the building with the entire building being engulfed in flames.
 Four units attended the callout; two from Coalgate and two from Darfield.
 Also in attendance was a water tanker from the local council.
 The fire was brought under control within 15 minutes of the units arriving, with the fire being fully extinguished within an hour.

 The damage from the road is hard to detect but as you can see from the photographs the damage to the hall is extensive with the entire building being gutted.
 This is a big loss for the Glentunnel Community."
 (Note: An original newspaper clipping of this article can be found at the Glentunnel Museum.)

 On 28 January 2006, the new community centre was opened, replacing the former hall.

 2010 Canterbury earthquake

 The historic Homebush Homestead, located four kilometres east from Glentunnel was extensively damaged by the 2010 Canterbury earthquake, so much so that it has been described as being "practically in ruins".
 It was later demolished and a new homestead was built on the same site.
 The bell tower of the historic St John's Church (built in 1911) partially collapsed, causing damage to the nave and destroying the organ.
+St Andrew's of the Glen church was subsequently closed following the earthquake.